 Blood supply to the hand comes from ulnar and radial arteries, which are branches of the brachial artery.
 Dorsal hand vascular supply comes from the dorsal carpal arch.
 This arch forms from anastomosis of dorsal carpal branches of radial and ulnar arteries.
 Metacarpal branches subsequently arise from the dorsal carpal arch.
 The first metacarpal branch courses along the radial border of the second metacarpal, supplying the first web space and second metacarpal.
 The second through fifth branches course along the ulnar borders of the second through fifth metacarpals and provide branches to the interosseous muscles as well as the periosteum.

-Superficial palmar arterial arch is primarily formed by the ulnar artery, while the radial artery mainly supplies deep palmar arterial arch.
+The superficial palmar arterial arch is primarily formed by the ulnar artery, while the radial artery mainly supplies the deep palmar arterial arch.
 Metacarpal branches generally arise from the deep arch, while digital arteries arise from the superficial arch.
 Metacarpal branches form anastomosis with digital arteries.

 Physiologic variation of arterial flow in the hand is plentiful with a multitude of anastomoses and variations in flow dominance.